-5.4.
+5.5.
 Staff Travel

-5.4.1.
-The site will employ around 28 full and part time staff, given that the Nursery will be operating between 7:30Am and 6:60PM.
+5.5.1.
+The site will employ around 28 full time equivalent staff as some of these will be part time, given that the Nursery will be operating between 7:30AM and 6:60PM.
 Some staff will therefore work a half day, whilst some staff will also not work a full 5-day week.

-5.4.2.
+5.5.2.
 Staff will not be permitted to park on-site, although it is the experience of the Operator, that staff generally do not drive, but tend to be local, therefore they either walk or use public transport.
 This is recognised by some degree through the TRICS data given above.
 Staff will be encouraged to travel by alternative transport modes where possible and a number of incentives will be put into place to achieve this.
 A Travel Plan Framework has been produced and as the Nursery is not currently operating, once up and running, travel habit surveys will be undertaken, and a suitable Travel Plan will be formulated.
-A copy of the Travel Plan Framework is included as [Appendix 3](#) to this Statement.
+The Travel Plan Framework is a separate document and forms part of the formal submission for this application.

-5.4.3.
+5.5.3.
 Although the site falls within a PTAL zone with a rating of 3 which represents a moderate level of accessibility, the site is located close to a number of bus stops that provide a good level of service, together with Northwood Underground Station which is located on the Metropolitan Line.
 This offers a range of services to various destinations.
 In the northbound direction, the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
 In the southbound direction, off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.

-5.4.4.
+5.5.4.
 A secure and undercover cycle store is to be provided and the building will be provided with changing facilities for staff who cycle.

-5.4.5.
+5.5.5.
 The site is also located close to two public car parks, these being Green Lane which provides 157 spaces, whilst Northwood Station provides 185 spaces.
 Car parking is therefore available locally for staff who do decide to travel by car, but again in this case, staff will be encouraged to car share.